Explore More – Do A Navigation Course On Dartmoor!

 We picked the 2-day Silver NNAS navigation course on Dartmoor with Crag 2 Mountain, based in Princetown.
 (It’s easy to get to without a car).
 I’ll say right now that I highly recommend them – they were brilliant.
 (They offer courses all around the country so don’t dismiss them if you can’t get to Dartmoor.)

-If you’ve got some experience you can bypass the gold award and go straight to silver, but you can’t bypass silver if you want to do gold.
+If you’ve got some experience you can bypass the bronze award and go straight to silver, but you can’t bypass silver if you want to do gold.
 The skills you’ll learn on the silver award are beyond the basics and focus more on understanding contours, compass work, and choosing good routes through open country, especially in poor visibility.